MartinHoldrege/sitedata_analysis/README.md

 # sitedata_analysis

 Analysis of data from STEPWAT2 simulations done for study on the effects of increased precipitation intensity on sagebrush dominated ecosystems.
+The manuscript that uses this analsis was published in Ecosystems in 2022 (https://doi.org/10.1007/s10021-022-00778-1).

-Simulations conducted for 200 sites across the western U.S.
+Simulations were conducted for 200 sites across the western U.S.

 # Description of important scripts.